Wicked (2024 film): Performance

 Wicked grossed in its second weekend (and a total of over the five-day frame), dropping by 29% and finishing behind Moana 2.
 At the end of the holiday weekend, it reached over domestically, making it the highest-grossing stage musical-to-screen adaptation of all time in North America, beating the lifetime domestic gross of Grease (1978).
 In its third weekend, it made $34.9 million, remaining in second, for a running total of $455 million worldwide.
 By December 15, 2024, it had grossed $525 million worldwide, becoming the highest-grossing film based on Baum's Oz works, surpassing the $493 million worldwide gross of Disney's Oz the Great and Powerful (2013).
-By Christmas Day, the film grossed $392.4 million domestically, becoming the 49th highest-grossing film of all time in the United States and Canada.
+By Christmas Day, it had grossed $392.4 million domestically, becoming the 49th highest-grossing film of all time in the United States and Canada.
 By December 29, 2024, Wicked surpassed Mamma Mia!
 (2008), breaking the Guinness World Record to become the highest-grossing musical film adaptation of all time.
 By January 2025, it surpassed Dune: Part Two to become the fifth highest-grossing film of 2024, and surpassed E.T. the Extra-Terrestrial (1982) and F9 (2021) to become Universal's third highest-grossing film in North America and nineteenth highest-grossing film worldwide, respectively.

 Audience viewership

 In the first week of its release on video-on-demand (VOD) services, Wicked topped the charts on every platform, including iTunes Movies, Google Play, Fandango at Home and Amazon Prime Video.
 Universal reported that Wicked earned more than $70 million in premium VOD sales in the United States and Canada during its first week, including more than $26 million on New Year's Eve.
 It surpassed The Super Mario Bros.
 Movie (2023) to become the biggest first-week performance for a Universal theatrical film on VOD.
 As of April 2025, the movie's sales revenue across all video platforms exceeds $100 million.
 During the first weekend of its streaming release on Peacock, Wicked topped Nielsen's preliminary streaming chart for the period of March 17–23, 2025 as the most-streamed film on the platform with 882 million minutes watched, ahead of Plane, The Wild Robot and eventual Best Picture Academy Award winner Anora.
-This result made it Peacock's biggest Pay 1 film ever for a title in its first seven days and marked the second time a film on the platform has achieved this record following Oppenheimer the year before.
+The result made it Peacock's biggest Pay 1 film ever for a title in its first seven days and marked the second time a film on the platform has achieved this record following Oppenheimer the year before.